aryeelab/guideseq/README.md

 ## Running Analysis Steps Individually

 In addition to end-to-end pipeline analysis functionality, the guideseq package also allows for every step fo the analysis to be run individually.
 Here we have detailed the required inputs and expected outputs of each step.
 For each step, we have included a "runnable example" command that can be executed from the guideseq root directory to run that step on the included sample data.
+These "runnable example" snippets put their output in the `test/output` folder.

 ### `demultiplex` Pooled Multi-Sample Sequencing (Manifest Required)